Article

 While data science and ML can improve AML compliance markedly, they will not replace existing systems overnight.
 The current regulatory environment demands transparency, agility and efficacy to mitigate risk.
 New technology will be subjected to the same scrutiny and oversight as existing systems.
 The gradual introduction of ML models that cooperate with existing systems to enhance risk detection and ease transition to broader application of ML for compliance purposes is the preferred approach.

 Where transaction monitoring (TM) systems are somewhat effective in identifying an organisation’s ‘known risks’, they offer little capability in helping proactively mitigate ‘unknown risks’ — ML can help bridge this critical gap.
-In an article for Compliance Monitor, our experts Priya Giuliani and Don Andersen discuss the benefits and use cases of ML to combat financial crime.
+In an article for Compliance Monitor, our expert Don Andersen discuss the benefits and use cases of ML to combat financial crime.

 Rules-Based Systems Help Identify Known Risks, but – Ineffectively